coveo/source.coveo.com/_posts/2014-11-18-taking-enums-to-the-next-level.md

 ---

 In our awesome cloud Usage Analytics API, there is a call that returns the analytics data in data points format (these are meant to be used to build a graph).
-Recently, we added a feature allowing the user to chose the time period (initially, only *days* was available).
+Recently, we added a feature allowing the user to choose the time period (initially, only *days* was available).
 Problem is, the code was strongly coupled with the *day* period...

 <!-- more -->